DataOne/cf-springboot-psql-workshop/README.md

 ## step 4
 * Create an entity that holds a todo entry
 * What do you need additionally for the persistence layer?
 Create that component

+Hint:
+* Now it is time to add the persistence dependencies

 ## step 5
 * Run a postgresql server locally. (`docker run -p5432:5432 --name postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`)